Nikolai Morozov (revolutionary): Later career and ideas

 Between 1882 and 1905, Morozov was imprisoned in Peter and Paul Fortress (in Saint Petersburg) and in Shlisselburg Fortress for his political activities.
 During this period, he wrote political verse and began intense studies in the fields of physics, chemistry, astronomy, and history.
 After receiving permission to use theological literature, he learned Hebrew and began an in-depth study of Biblical history.
-After his release in 1905, he taught chemistry and astronomy at the University of Saint Petersburg.
 He participated in the October 1907 Russian legislative election and won election as a member of the Duma, but the authorities re-ran the election in the Mologsky District, thus preventing the former prisoner from taking his seat.
 He became a member of many scientific associations, including the Russian Aero-club.
 For the publication of his book Songs of the Stars in 1910, he was imprisoned for another year (1912 to 1913).

 Many of his ideas were considered unorthodox and daring.
 He conjectured that atoms have a complicated level structure and may be transformed.
 In his treatise on the periodic table, Morozov predicted the discovery of inert elements.